 With Panther, your team doesn’t have to waste time and resources on operational overhead, pay excessive costs to keep up with the growth of cloud app data or struggle with restrictive detection logic.
 Panther was founded by a team of security engineers who struggled with other SIEM solutions first-hand, and built an intuitive, cloud-native platform to solve them.

 Panther is a cloud-native SIEM built for security operations at scale, offering flexible detection-as-code, intuitive security workflows, and actionable real-time alerts.
-If you’re searching for a seamless SIEM platform for OneLogin, request a demo or sign up for a free trial today.
+If you’re searching for a seamless SIEM platform for OneLogin, request a demo today.